 European shares decline for fifth straight week despite Friday gain

-Traders work on the floor of the New York Stock Exchange (NYSE) on March 18th.
+Traders work on the floor of the New York Stock Exchange on March 18th.
 The floor has since closed in line with the state’s coronavirus measures and moved to fully electronic trading.
-Photograph: Johannes Eisele / AFP.
+Photograph: Johannes Eisele/AFP.

 European shares ended higher for a second straight day on Friday, but pared most of the session’s gains amid renewed fears over the economic shock of the coronavirus pandemic.
 Equities across Europe have now declined for five consecutive weeks.